-Ms Johnston is a former Mining Registrar and Principal Adviser within the Minerals and Energy Resources Division, PIRSA, in Adelaide.
+Ms Johnston is a former Mining Registrar and Principal Advisor within the Minerals and Energy Resources Division, PIRSA, in Adelaide.
 Ms Johnston has over 20 years experience in advising stakeholders on legislative and policy requirements for exploration and mining activities in South Australia including land access, native title and Aboriginal heritage issues.

-A consultant for the past three years, Ms Johnston also brings to the Company extensive knowledge and experience in tenement management and community engagement.
+Ms Johnston also brings to the Company extensive knowledge and experience in tenement management and community engagement.